Maintaining Our Beautiful Campus

 The Environmental Management System (EMS) encourages the university to realize its environmental goals and continuously improve its environmental performance through consistent controls of its operations.
 The EMS operates in a repeating cycle, beginning with a policy statement that is turned into a plan that is implemented, evaluated and revised.
 The cycle repeats, and continuous improvement occurs.
 Learn more about the St. Edward's EMS.

-The Environmental Stewardship Committee are represented by the following groups:
+The Sustainability Committee is represented by the following groups: